ravenrothkopf/sage/README.md

 * Gabriela (12/19) - Implement floats in ast, scanner, parser, sast, semant, and codegen files
 * All (12/19) - Meet for game plan for final deliverables
 * Gabriela & Jenny (12/19) - Meet to discuss strategy and implementation of arrays and codegen
-* Gabriela (12/19) - Continued iteration on codegen for implementing arrays
+* Gabriela (12/19) - Continued iteration on codegen file for implementing arrays
 * All (12/19) - Meet to discuss presentation and final language implementation
+* Gabriela (12/20) - Debug for loop index increment

 ## References